+There's nothing peachy about this pepper pit.
 More than half the time, I'm not even sweet.

 I imagine the cattle attacking the bakery across the street.

 Too close to carnage for frosting.

 Juliet Cook is a grotesque glitter witch medusa hybrid brimming with black, grey, silver, purple, and dark red explosions.
 Her poetry has appeared in a peculiar multitude of literary publications.
 You can find out more at www.JulietCook.weebly.com.